kob-aha/gradle-workshop/exercises/exercise-1/README.md

-# Exercise 1 - Task dependencies
+# Exercise 1 - Task

 In this exercise we will learn about a Task which is one of Gradle's basic concepts